bntheturtle/bntheturtle/README.md

 -  Hi, I’m Bénédicte !
 - I’m really interested in coding solutions for real life issues.
-- I’m currently learning JavaScript and PHP.
+- I’m currently learning JavaScript, PHP and MySQL.
 - I’m looking to collaborate on exciting projects.

 All of my following published codes are Java back-end projects.